 How do I adjust my professional spay gun?

-Hereafter are the main guidelines and things to know for a quick and easy adjustment of your spray gun to help you solve most common issues and produce even coverage and quality finish with minimum overspray with your paint spray gun model (true also for any diy applications).
+Hereafter are the main guidelines and things to know for a quick and easy adjustement of your spray gun to help you solve most commun issues and produce even coverage and quality finish with minimum overspray with your paint spray gun model (true also for any diy applications)?

-- Spraying fineness: It is realized by the central air.
-The air is adjusted by means of the air regulator mounted upstream of the gun on the network and more finely by the knob at the bottom of the gun handle of some manual guns
+- Sraying fineness: It is realized by the central air.
+The air is adjusted by means of the air regulator mounted upstream of the gun on the network and more finely by means of the knob at the bottom of the gun handle of some manual guns

 - Fan width: Can be adjusted by using the knurled knob.
 It will control spray width by regulating the air going to the horns on the aircap .
 In this way, the air is controlled through the fanned air outlets and allows the fan to change from flat (wide open) to round (closed).

 - Fluid output: Having selected the proper fluid nozzle / needle size assembly and the fluid pressure, it is possible to further control the output by changing the travel of the needle

 How do I use my manual spray gun for great results in every application (exterior and interior application, furniture cabinets, cars...)?